openbmc/docs/designs/design-template.md

 API impact?
 Security impact?
 Documentation impact?
 Performance impact?
 Developer impact?
 Upgradability impact?

+### Organizational
+Does this repository require a new repository?
+(Yes, No) Who will be the initial maintainer(s) of this repository?

 ## Testing
 How will this be tested?
 How will this feature impact CI testing?